bazilinskyy/coupled-sim/README.md

 # Vive controller
 ## Trigger input
-Rather than copy pasting the guide I followed to set up the vive controller, I put some links down referring to the guides I follwed.
+Rather than copy-pasting the guide, I followed to set up the VIVE controller, I put some links down referring to the guides I followed.

 -[A Complete Guide to the SteamVR 2.0 Input System in Unity](https://medium.com/@sarthakghosh/a-complete-guide-to-the-steamvr-2-0-input-system-in-unity-380e3b1b3311)

 -[Video: Unity SteamVR 2.0 Input using actions](https://www.youtube.com/watch?v=bn8eMxBcI70)

 In this section, I will briefly explain the *ViveInput* script.
-In the start function one needs to define the actions to be used.
+In the start function, one needs to define the actions to be used.
 Here we take the GapAcceptance button defined in the UI button layout called viveController.
 Two lines are added to define the actions to be taken for trigger pressed and trigger released.
 ```
 private void Start()